Why you should do an end-of-year process audit

 How Lucidchart can help with an end-of-year process audit

 Lucidchart is an intelligent diagramming solution that helps teams visualize processes, systems, and organizational structure.
 Features like collaborative diagrams allow teams to see roles and steps, understand data in context, and clearly document processes.
-Pre-built flowchart templates for specific business categories can help you build a process audit that works for your specific business or use case.
+Pre-built flowchart templates for specific business categories can help you audit processes in a way that works for your specific business or use case.

 process audit